zalando-incubator/kube-ingress-aws-controller/README.md

-By default the ingress-controller will aggregate all ingresses under as few Application Load Balancers as possible (unless running with `-disable-sni-support`).
+By default the ingress-controller will aggregate all ingresses under as few Application Load Balancers as possible (unless running with `--disable-sni-support`).
 If you like to provision an Application Load Balancer that is unique for an ingress you can use the annotation `zalando.org/aws-load-balancer-shared: "false"`.